-- System: wide range of events generated by the system about network protocols and services operation, hardware and software status, and system services
+- System events: a wide range of events generated by the system about network protocols and services operation, hardware and software status, and system services

-- Threshold-based (TCA): selected set of system-related events generated based on user-configured threshold values
+- Threshold-crossing events: a user-specified set of system-related events based on threshold values

-- What Just Happened (WJH): network hardware events generated when WJH feature is enabled on NVIDIA Spectrum™ switches
+- What Just Happened card: displays network hardware events on NVIDIA Spectrum™ switches

-netq show wjh-drop command lists all WJH events or those with a selected drop type.
+You can monitor system and threshold-crossing events in the CLI with the netq show events command.
+The netq show wjh-drop command lists all What Just Happened events or those with a selected drop type.